reconhub/recontools/README.md

 #>    ✓ Packages should use appveyor CI for Windows testing
 #>
 #> Consider fixing the issues identified above.
-#> However, your package is already groovy!
+#> However, your package is already phenomenal!
 ```

 Inspiration